rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-azure-ad.md

 :::tip

-Before you start, we recommend creating an empty text file.
-You can use this file to copy values from Azure that you'll paste into Rancher later.
+Before you start, open two browser tabs: one for Rancher, and one for the Azure portal.
+This will help with copying and pasting configuration values from the portal to Rancher.

 :::